What is meteorology?

-- Virginia Tech’s meteorology program is distinguished from most others due to its incorporation of geospatial information technology within the study of classical meteorology.
+- Virginia Tech’s meteorology program is distinguished from its peers by its incorporation of geospatial information technology within the study of classical meteorology.
 Students learn to predict severe weather and to model and assess its impacts on landscape features and the human environment.

-- You might be interested in one of the Pathways minors such as ecological cities, pathways to sustainability, or blue planet.
-The addition of a minor will give you in-depth expertise in one of these fields so you can pursue a passion and stand out in the job market.
+- You might be interested in a minor in geographic information science or one of the integrated Pathways minors such as blue planet, data and decisions, pathways to sustainability, or peace studies and social justice.
+The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

-- Student clubs and organizations such as the Meteorology Club at Virginia Tech provide an opportunity to connect with others with similar interests and get involved on campus and in the community.
+- Student organizations such as the Meteorology Club and the CNRE Ambassadors provide an opportunity to connect with others with similar interests and get involved on campus and in the community.